July 18, 2019 -- Like many Americans, Lija Greenseid comes home with souvenirs when she visits other countries for work or vacation.

 Another option is older forms of insulin, such as the type sold at Walmart for $25.
 But these require strict meal planning and multiple daily shots, and they don't work for everyone.
 In fact, Hirsch says, many doctors don't know much about these and prescribe them less frequently than newer, longer-acting insulins.

-Smith-Holt says Alec and his doctor found that an older insulin wouldn't work with his busy job and active lifestyle.
+Smith-Holt says Alec and his doctor decided an older insulin wouldn't work with his busy job and active lifestyle.
 She likened such insulins as a "two-tiered system of care."

 For his part, Hirsch has been railing against the system of insulin prices for years.
 Just Google "Irl Hirsch" and "rant."
 And he is not optimistic about a change.